Home » Africa » Mali Google Maps & Wiki

 Did you know that the legal system of Mali is civil law system based on the French civil law model and influenced by customary law; judicial review of legislative acts in Constitutional Court?

-When you are traveling around or looking for accommodation in Mali, you would better know, that (there are in total lengths of roadways total: 22,474 km, paved: 5,522 km, unpaved: 16,952 km (2009)) and the most crowded areas in this country are: BAMAKO (capital) 2.515 million (2015).
-The urbanization rate in this country looks like the following: urban population: 39.9% of total population (2015).
+When you are traveling around or looking for accommodation in Mali, you would better know that (the lengths of roadways total: 22,474 km, paved: 5,522 km, unpaved: 16,952 km (2009)), and the most crowded areas in this country are: BAMAKO (capital) 2.515 million (2015).
+The urbanization rate in this country looks like the following: urban population: 39.9% of the total population (2015).

-The total number of population in Mali: 17,467,108 (July 2016 estimate) with a population growth rate of 2.96% (2016 estimate) and the most widely spoken language(s) are French (official language), Bambara 46.3%, Peul/Foulfoulbe 9.4%, Dogon 7.2%, Maraka/Soninke 6.4%, Malinke 5.6%, Sonrhai/Djerma 5.6%, Minianka 4.3%, Tamacheq 3.5%, Senoufo 2.6%, Bobo 2.1%, unspecified 0.7%, other 6.3%.
+The total population in Mali: 17,467,108 (July 2016 estimate) with a population growth rate of 2.96% (2016 estimate) and the most widely spoken language(s) are French (official language), Bambara 46.3%, Peul/Foulfoulbe 9.4%, Dogon 7.2%, Maraka/Soninke 6.4%, Malinke 5.6%, Sonrhai/Djerma 5.6%, Minianka 4.3%, Tamacheq 3.5%, Senoufo 2.6%, Bobo 2.1%, unspecified 0.7%, other 6.3%.
 Note: Mali has 13 national languages in addition to its official language language (2009 estimate).
-In these days, Mali has to face with a net migration rate of -2.2 migrant(s) / 1,000 population (2016 estimate).
+These days, Mali has to face a net migration rate of -2.2 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Mali nowadays; Bambara 34.1%, Fulani (Peul) 14.7%, Sarakole 10.8%, Senufo 10.5%, Dogon 8.9%, Malinke 8.7%, Bobo 2.9%, Songhai 1.6%, Tuareg 0.9%, other Malian 6.1%, from member of Economic Community of West African States 0.3%, other 0.4% (2012-13 estimate).